Motorcycle Accident Solicitors for Motorbike Accident Claims

 We want to support you in claiming the recompense that you need at this time, and we will endeavour to take as much of the burden of this away from you.
 Speak to one of our legal team today – our initial consultation is free and comes with no obligation.

 To make a claim for your motorbike accident, contact Sheldon Davidson Solicitors today.
 Our team help bikers who have been injured in motorcycle accidents to obtain the compensation they deserve, and we are ready to help you.

-We know that riding a motorcycle is very different to driving a car, and we have many years of experience of representing clients involved in bike accidents.
-We understand that accidents involving motorbikes have a higher risk of being serious, potentially life changing and tragically, often fatal, and we will do everything within our power to ensure that you get the support that you need.
+We know that riding a motorcycle is very different to driving a car, and we have many years of experience representing clients involved in bike accidents.
+We understand that accidents involving motorbikes have a higher risk of being serious, potentially life-changing and tragically, often fatal, and we will do everything within our power to ensure that you get the support that you need.

 Our experienced RTA Injury Claim Solicitors act regularly for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham, and Whitefield.

 Sheldon Davidson Solicitors are a Lexcel accredited law firm.
 The Lexcel standard is only awarded by the Law Society to firms who meet the highest standards of practice management and customer service.